 Why is Comcast providing this Policy to me?

 Comcast's goal is to provide its customers with the best residential voice service possible.
-In order to help accomplish this, Comcast has adopted this Acceptable Use Policy for its residential voice service (the “Policy”).
-This Policy outlines acceptable use of Comcast Digital Voice and XFINITY Voice (the “Service”).
-More specifically, Comcast residential voice service is intended only for normal residential use.
-This Policy is in addition to any restrictions contained in the Comcast Agreement for Residential Services (the “Subscriber Agreement”) available at www.comcast.net/terms/subscriber/.
-The Frequently Asked Questions (“FAQs”) at www.comcast.com/corporate/customers/policies/policies.html include explanations of how Comcast implements and applies many of the provisions contained in this Policy.
+In order to help accomplish this, Comcast has adopted this Acceptable Use Policy (the "Policy") for its residential voice service (the “Service”).
+More specifically, the Service is intended only for reasonable, typical residential use.
+This Policy is in addition to any restrictions contained in the Comcast Agreement for Residential Services (the “Subscriber Agreement”) available at www.comcast.com/corporate/customers/policies/policies.html.
 All capitalized terms used in this Policy that are not defined here have the meanings given to them in the Subscriber Agreement.

 What activities are prohibited by this Policy?